- Wording advice

 Tips for your wedding invitation wording

-If you still need some more hints and tips to find the perfect wedding invitation wording, then here a few grammar tips that will help you create flawless wedding invitations.
+If you still need some more hints and tips to find the perfect wedding invitation wording, then here a few grammar tips that will help you create flawless invitations.
 We are also here to help thanks to our complimentary retouching service.
 Your wedding invitations will be checked over by our talented proofreaders to make sure that there are no spelling mistakes and we may suggest alternative wording where necessary.
 These tips are based on errors commonly seen by our proofreaders!

 How to present the names of the happy couple or that of their parents on your wedding invitations